umd-lib/vagrant-drum/README.md

 What will you get?
 ------------------

-* A running instance of [DSpace 'master'](https://github.com/DSpace/DSpace), on top of latest PostgreSQL and Tomcat 7 (and using Java OpenJDK 7 by default)
+* A running instance of [DRUM](https://github.com/umd-lib/drum), on top of latest PostgreSQL and Tomcat 7 (and using Oracle JDK)
-   * You can visit this instance at `http://localhost:8080/xmlui/` or `http://localhost:8080/jspui/` from your local web browser
+   * You can visit this instance at `http://localhost:8085/xmlui/` or `http://localhost:8085/jspui/` from your local web browser
-   * If you install and configure the [Landrush plugin](https://github.com/phinze/landrush) for Vagrant, you can instead visit http://dspace.vagrant.dev:8080/xmlui/ or http://dspace.vagrant.dev:8080/jspui/
+   * If you install and configure the [Landrush plugin](https://github.com/phinze/landrush) for Vagrant, you can instead visit http://dspace.vagrant.dev:8085/xmlui/ or http://drum.vagrant.dev:8085/jspui/
    * An initial Administrator account is also auto-created:
-       * Login: `dspacedemo+admin@gmail.com` , Pwd: 'vagrant'
+       * Login: `drumdemo+admin@gmail.com` , Pwd: 'vagrant'
 * All "out of the box" DSpace webapps running out of `/apps/drum`
 * Tomcat 7 instance installed at `~/tomcat/`
 * Enough to get you started with developing/building/using DSpace (or debug issues with the DSpace build process, if any pop up)